azimuth-cloud/azimuth-config/docs/repository/secrets.md

 A full discussion of the use of GPG is beyond the scope of this documentation, including the generation of keys, as it differs substantially depending on your operating system.

-To add a GPG key to your repository, use the following command:
+To add a _signed_ GPG key to your repository, use the following command:

 ```sh
 git-crypt add-gpg-user USER_ID